freedomlayer/offset/doc/docs/source/economic.rst

 With Offset, Charli's phone (or computer) will mediate the transaction automatically, without any human intervention.
 In some cases Charli might decide to collect fees for mediating the transaction.
-This could be to mitigate risk, or due to expenses of running an Offset instance [6]_.
+This could be to mitigate risk, or for example, due to expenses of running an Offset card in the cloud.
+The default value for fees in Offset is ``0``.

 Offset allows setting up fee in the form of ``a% + b``, where ``a`` is the amount of percents taken from the transaction, and ``b`` is a constant amount.
 For